joustava/CarND-Behavioral-Cloning-Project/README.md

 For this model, I started focussing on the proper handling of sample data.
 There was already a generator in place to do more efficient handling but according to the keras docs: *Sequence [keras.utils.Sequence()] are a safer way to do multiprocessing.
 This structure guarantees that the network will only train once on each sample per epoch which is not the case with generators.* Therefore I wrote a custom batch handling class based on keras.utils.Sequence, named [CustomDataGenerator](src/augmentation.py)

 Also, to be able to let the model generalize better, we  need to think about augmenting the data.
 The CustomDataGenerator's `__create_batch` method was refactored to include generation of flipped verisons of both left and right camera images (and their adjusted labels).
-This made the size of each sample approximately five times bigger, which we need to keep in mind when we try to handle batches effeciently memory wise to avoid Out Of Memory(OOM) errors.
+This made the size of each sample approximately five times bigger, which we need to keep in mind when we try to handle batches effeciently memory wise to avoid Out Of Memory (OOM) errors.
 Augmenting the samples by adding flipped left and right images, improved the driving experience somewhat in length as it went trough the bend after the bridge, albeit with some near death experiences for the virtual driver, the success ended in the lake in the second right bend after the bridge.

-By now I also experimented so much that one thing I noticed is that when the loss is kept around  **~0.050** to **~0.040** the car manages to follow the track for the longest periods without changing current hyperparams.
+By now I also experimented so much that one thing I noticed is that when the loss is kept around  **~0.050** to **~0.040**  in this particular model the car manages to follow the track for the longest periods without changing current hyperparams.

-Last, the `model.h5` files saved for model03 became bigger and bigger in file size (~1Gb) because no scaling down was happening between convolutional layers apart from one dropout layer with a very low 0.1 dropout rate and a MaxPool.
-As model 03 architecture wasn't changed yet, an **AveragePooling2D** layer was placed between all Convolutional layers instead to create model 04.
+Last, the `model.h5` files saved for previous models became bigger and bigger in file size (~1Gb) because no scaling down was happening between convolutional layers apart from one dropout layer with a very low 0.1 dropout rate and a MaxPool.
+Model 3 architecture wasn changed to include an **AveragePooling2D** layer between all Convolutional layers instead to create model 4.
 The driving behaviour did not improve after these changes so I opted to add an extra **Fully Connected** layer with dimension 50 right before the output layer.
 Together with changes to dropout (0.7), epochs (10), batches (64) I finally got the simulator do at least **one round on track 1!**

 The raw output of the training and a plot of the same data is shown below.